BTHPOS/node-management-tool/README.md

 # Bithereum Node Tool

-The Bithereum node tool (also referred to as "BTH Node Tool" or simply "Node Tool") is software designed to both run and manage BTH full nodes.
+The Bithereum node tool (also referred to as *BTH Node Tool* or simply *Node Tool*) is software designed to both run and manage BTH full nodes.
 Whether you're interested in participating in Proof-of-Uptime or need additional security, the BTH node tool makes it easy to get going with BTH full nodes in no time!

 **Please Note:** All participants of Proof-of-Uptime must run at least one instance of the node tool in order to get BTH for the nodes they run.